LSDtopotools/lsdtt_pytools_docker/readme.md

 #### Docker for Windows

+*NOTE with windows linux subsystem 2 you should install that, install ubuntu and then install docker for ubuntu on the subsystem.*

 I have not made any scientific study of this but most *LSDTopoTools* users are on Windows operating systems.